 Receding gums represent a serious threat to your oral health that requires professional attention to prevent progression and complications.
 Early treatment can preserve your natural teeth, protect your overall health, and save you from more extensive procedures down the road.

-Our team at Rockland Dental Specialists combines over 24 years of experience in periodontics and implant dentistry to provide comprehensive treatment for receding gums.
-Dr. Shalom Mintz, Dr. David Peto and our skilled periodontists and implant specialists use the latest techniques to restore your gum health and protect your smile for years to come.
+Our team at Rockland Dental Specialists combines over 24 years of training in periodontics and implant dentistry to provide comprehensive receding gums treatment.
+Dr. Shalom Mintz, Dr. David Peto, and our periodontists and implant team use the latest techniques to restore your gum health and protect your smile for years to come.
+We offer complimentary insurance verifications and flexible payment plans to make your care accessible.
 Call us at (845) 259-2500 or contact us today to schedule your periodontal evaluation and take the first step toward healthier gums.